davidgrier/QAcousticCamera/README.md

 Scanning holographic acoustic camera based on locked-in detection of the signal from a microphone that is scanned across the field of view by an Arduino-driven polargraph.
-This illustration of the GUI interface shows the phase of a 5 kHz sound wave from a stereo speaker, including reflections from nearby surfaces.
+This illustration of the software interface shows the phase of a 5 kHz sound wave from a stereo speaker, including reflections from nearby surfaces.